StuyPulse/EVERYBOT-2025/README.md

 - Add LimeLight 2 for better Odometry

 ## Mechanisms
-- ALGAE from Ground to PROCESSOR
+- ALGAE from Ground  and Golf-Tee to PROCESSOR
-- LEDs to make driving more user-friendly
 - CORAL from Coral Station to L1
 - Deep Climb
 - Limelight 2 for vision and alignment